czarakas/local_climate_change_tool/README.md

 └── setup.py
 ```

-1. examples: contains example code from CMIP6 hackathon
+1. examples: contains a user guide explaining how to use the tool
 1. phase1_data_wrangler: files to process the data into a format that
    readable for input into the panel application
 1. phase2_dashboard_generator: files to generate the panel application that
    displays the interactive dash board for user interaction.

-**Data**: holds the files containing the data from CMIP6 (scenario models and historical model)
-    and BEST (historical reanalysis data).
+**Data**: holds folders to hold the data from CMIP6 (scenario models and historical model), BEST (historical reanalysis data), and some smaller data files for testing.
+These directories are initially empty and will be populated when the data_wrangler is run or when processed files are downloaded from the google drive.

 **environment.yml**: contains dependencies for you to install the conda environment used for this project.

 ```
 conda env create -f environment.yml
 ```

+**requirements.txt**: contains extra dependencies that are installed in `setup.py`.

-**docs**: contains documentation and documents required for cse583 class project.
+**docs**: contains documentation and documents required for cse583 class project as well as some other helpful documentation.
-1. Functional_Specification.pdf
+1. Functional_specs.pdf
 1. Component_Specification.pdf
 1. TechnologyReview.pptx
+1. Data_Description.pdf
+1. Final_Presentation_Dec_4.pdf
+1. pylint_scores/

 ## Future Directions
 - Create display map of selected region and surroundings so that users can visualize the scale